sidhxntt/Practice-Set/Back End/OVERALL BACKEND/misc/DATA_ENGINEERING.md

 - **Use External Tables** when data needs to be shared or preserved
 - **Use Managed Tables** for temporary or intermediate processing
 - **Consider your specific use case** when choosing table type
+> Deleting a managed table completely removes both metadata and underlying data.
+>  Deleting an external table only removes the table reference/metadata
 ---

 # Views in Databricks: Types and Characteristics